Mahin556/aws/Theory/AWS-GLOBAL_INFRA.md

 * Each region is **completely independent** and **isolated** from others for **fault tolerance** and **data sovereignty**.
 * Each region contains **multiple Availability Zones (AZs)** for redundancy.
 * AWS currently (as of 2025) has **30+ regions** across the globe and continues to expand.
+* Reduce latency, govt policy, redundency.
+* Each region Connected with highly bandwidth optical cables(aws internal).
+* Each region have diff const of service(save cost,electricit price different).
+* Each region have a Code.
+* Not all services are available on each region.

 **Example Regions:**